 In order to see them you need to get up on one of the hills which makes the whole experience even better.
 Why are they called chocolate hills when they clearly look green?
 The hills turn brownish during the dry season, resembling chocolate.

-Butterfly Conservation Center
+Butterfly Conservation Center in Bohol

 Butterfly gardens are everywhere, but at the one in Bohol you really feel like the staff cares about every single person coming to visit.
 They even explain the life of a caterpillar in a very humorous way.
 At the end of the tour they also took a photo of every person looking like a butterfly.
 Some might find it creepy, but I think it looks quite cool!